trilogy-group/Kayako-Enhancer-Chrome-Extension/README.md

         - **Date Separators**: Show/hide date dividers
     * Note: Hiding many elements may affect infinite scroll.
 If content doesn't load, try showing elements, scrolling to load more, then re-hiding.

+3.  **Persistent Login**:
+    * When you log in to the Central Kayako brand (e.g., central-supportdesk.kayako.com), the extension keeps you logged in across all your configured Kayako brands automatically.
+You only need to log in once, and your session is synchronized everywhere.

 ## How to Use

 ### Using the Popup